Goraf/html-and-css-is-hard/README.md

 8. Advanced positioning
    > Static, relative, absolute, and fixed positioning, dropdown menus, the z-index, and other fancy CSS that’ll make you feel real smart.

+9. Responsive design
+   > Using media queries to control when CSS rules are applied, mobile-first development, and disabling viewport zoom.